2014 Las Vegas Events

 Celebration of Life Memorial Service

-The beautiful botanical gardens of the Springs Preserve, 333 S. Valley View Blvd., Las Vegas, is the backdrop for Las Vegas Solari Hospice Care's "Celebration of Life" ceremony.
-This year's service will be held at 1 p.m. on Sunday, Nov.
-9. The non-denominational memorial service includes comments from Las Vegas Solari Hospice Care administrators and staff, words of inspiration, a message of comfort, special music and the reading of patients' names.
+In recognition of National Hospice and Palliative Care Month, Las Vegas Solari Hospice Care will host its annual "Celebration of Life" service from 1 to 3 p.m. on Sunday, Nov.
+9, at the Garden Theater of the Springs Preserve, 333 S. Valley View Blvd., Las Vegas.
+This event honors the lives of Las Vegas Solari Hospice Care patients who passed away from Sept.
+1, 2013 through Aug.
+31, 2014.
+The non-denominational memorial service includes comments from Las Vegas Solari Hospice Care administrators and staff, words of inspiration, a message of comfort, special music and the reading of patients' names.
 Family members also have an opportunity to come forward and say a few words.
 At the conclusion of the service, refreshments are provided.
 The event is open to the community.
-For more details, call Chris Kopoew at 702-870-0000.
+For more details, click here.

 Tips to Help You Heal